msedalatzadeh/Scientific-ML-1DWave/README.md

 ## PyTorch Implementation

-The following Python code demonstrates how to model and solve this optimization problem using PyTorch:
+The Python file `main.py` demonstrates how to model and solve this optimization problem using PyTorch.

 To run this project, follow these steps: